CesiumGS/3d-tiles/specification/TileFormats/PointCloud/README.md

 #### Quantized positions

 If `POSITION` is not defined, positions may be stored in `POSITION_QUANTIZED`, which defines point positions relative to the quantized volume.
-If neither `POSITION` nor `POSITION_QUANTIZED` is defined, the tile does not need to be rendered.

 A quantized volume is defined by `offset` and `scale` to map quantized positions to a position in local space.
 The following figure shows a quantized volume based on `offset` and `scale`: